 It can be comforting to share your beliefs about death.
 Expose them to the idea that people have different beliefs about death.

 Allow them to develop and process beliefs of their own.
-If asked about an afterlife, it’s OK to say “I don’t know for sure, but I hope we’ll see other again someday.
+If asked about an afterlife, it’s OK to say “I don’t know for sure, but I hope we’ll see each other again someday.
 Here's what I think happens after death.
 What do you think happens?”

 Check back in